Chart Color Schemes

 Toongabbie - West features high concentrations of family households and group households, with a fairly typical median household size

-Family households constitute 78.1% of all households, including 43.9% couples with children, 21.2% couples without children, and 11.4% single parent families.
-Non-family households account for 21.9%, with lone person households at 17.8% and group households comprising 4.1%.
-The median household size is 2.9 people, aligning with the Greater Sydney average.
+Family households account for 78.1% of all households, including 43.9% couples with children, 21.2% couples without children, and 11.4% single parent families.
+Non-family households make up the remaining 21.9%, with lone person households at 17.8% and group households comprising 4.1%.
+The median household size is 2.9 people, which matches the Greater Sydney average.

 Frequently Asked Questions - Households